David Carlyle: Personal life

-Carlyle identifies as gay and cares passionately about combating prejudice towards the LGBTQ+ community.
-In 2021 and 2022, he hosted the Proud Scotland Awards and also won the Artist/Entertainer Award in 2021.
+Carlyle is gay.
 In Interviews Carlyle often talks about growing up gay in Scotland, like in his interview in 'Out with Suzi Ruffell' and his activity in the LGBTQ+ community.
 Carlyle worked with Virgin Radio to create a two-part documentary called Getting Out exploring LGBTQ+ youth homelessness.
 He was interviewed by Graham Norton about the show in June 2022.